Open Channel Flow Measurement in Rectangular Channel using End Depth Method |

 The end-depth method for determining discharge is very useful since channels are easily

-constructed to have a free overfall, and natural channels often have this configuration.
+constructed to have a free overfall, and natural channels (waterfalls in rivers and streams) often have this configuration.

-Due to the minimal installation costs (if any), flowrate measurement is much less
+Due to the minimal installation costs (if any), flow rate measurement using the end depth method is much less

-expensive those associated with installing a weir or flume.
+expensive than installing a weir or flume.
 The equation shown above

-for determining discharge is from the International Organization of Standards publication
+for determining discharge in a waterfall in a rectangular open channel is from the International Organization of Standards publication

 3847 dated 1977 (ISO, 1977).
 For the equation to give an